Ooni Pro Pizza Oven: great for pizza parties and pizza enthuasiasts

 We continued cooking the remaining pizza pies and tried to rotate them quicker, and two worked out fine.
 Their crusts didn’t get burned as badly as the first one.
 It took around 50 seconds to cook each one of them with three rotations.

 The fourth one was rather a disappointment.
 The crust and top were burnt while the base was soggy.
-We did a fifth one and this round the bottom was burnt while the top was raw (we added a new wood chunk and slid in the pizza without waiting for it to catch fire well).
+We did the fifth one and this round the bottom was burnt while the top was raw (we added a new wood chunk and slid in the pizza without waiting for it to catch fire well).

 We decided to do a last one but first, we put in several small pieces of hardwood and let them burn well so as to get the flame going inside the oven.

-We rotated the pizza much quickly this round and it did come out much better although still there were a few large dark areas on the crust (not like the learpading with the gas fuel).
+We rotated the pizza much quicker this round and it did come out much better although still there were a few large dark areas on the crust (not like the learpading with the gas fuel).
 It took around 50 seconds like the second and third time before the pizza was done.

 Part of the problem was the thickness of our pizzas.
 We couldn’t get the proper thinness we wanted with the dough of the first pizza.
 It was thick and ended up cooking slow and getting burnt as the flame from the wood was hot.
 It was the same case with the fifth pizza.